tencent cloud

 2. Fill in the CSS stream name.

-3. You may enable delayed playback.
+3. You can enable delayed playback for the live stream.
 The maximum delay is 300 seconds.

 4. Click Advanced settings to configure the domain and parameters.